shinsenter/defer.js/docs/index.md

 | [waitForInteraction] | <code>boolean</code> | <code>false</code> | This argument tells `Defer.js()` to delay downloading the JS file until there is a user interaction. |

 **Example**
-Alternative way to lazy load Google Tag Manager script.
+An alternative way to lazy load Google Tag Manager script.

 Using `Defer.js()` to lazy load Google Tag Manager library and its external scripts.

-In this example, we want the GTM to execute as soon as the page loaded so the `waitForInteraction` argument (the fifth argument) is set to `false`.
+In this example, we want the GTM to execute as soon as the page is loaded so the `waitForInteraction` argument (the fifth argument) is set to `false`.

 ```html